cdellacqua/cdellacqua/README.md

 #### 🌴 Hobbys

-I develop and maintain some open source projects (that you can find here on GitHub) and I love electronics 📻, 3D printing 🖨️ and the Maker world in general 🏗️.
+I develop and maintain some open source projects 🌐 and I love electronics 📻, 3D printing 🖨️ and the Maker world in general 🏗️.
 I also love automation, especially when it involves electronics, mechanics and information technology.